mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 6. Add a logger to API Management for the deployed Application Insights instance
 7. Add the configured logger to diagnostics for APIs

-Exact instructions for running the terraform deployment is available in the [`/env` readme](../env/readme.md)
+Exact instructions for running the Terraform deployment is available in the [`/env` readme](../env/readme.md)

 ## Viewing telemetry